lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![Make commitment template](<../Auxiliary Files/Images/User_Images/make_this_commitment.png>)

-3. Adjust the fields as you like and choose a deadline, then click "Submit" to create the commitment.
+3. Choose a deadline for your commitment.
+   - Please note: Suggested commitments must retain the same Title, Description, and Associated course fields as the original suggested commitment and as such, you will be unable to edit these fields.
+This is to ensure that all clinicians who join the same suggested commitment, make the same commitment.

 ![Make from template](<../Auxiliary Files/Images/User_Images/create_from_template.png>)